 Whether you are planning to expand your business, raise capital, or just starting out and in need of startup investment, having a well-defined business plan is a must.
 It isn’t only essential for you to secure a good investment, but a business plan helps you define your long-term goals, stay on track, and remember what you aim to accomplish with your company’s growth – your business values, goals, and missions.

 Because no business is immune to change, business plans change over time in light of changing customer demands, government regulations, supply chain disruptions, and other risk factors.
 However, what stays constant are the ten essential elements of a strong business plan.
-Each of the following components of a major business plan has its own value, so in order to create an effective business plan, you must first understand the role that they play in molding your business structure and values.
+Each of the following components of a major business plan has its own value, so in order to create an effective business plan, you must first understand the role that they play in moulding your business structure and values.

 There are 10 major elements of a strong business plan, each playing an important role in how your business works.
 Click to create an effective business plan.